Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 University of St Andrews

 The University of St Andrews is the 3rd oldest university in the English-speaking world and the oldest in Scotland.
-In 2021, The Times and Sunday Times Good University Guide ranked St Andrews #1 in the UK.
-Marking a significant history for being the first university to claim the #1 position in a league table other than Oxford and Cambridge in over 30 years!
+In 2024, The Times and Sunday Times Good University Guide ranked St Andrews #2 in the UK.

-Furthermore, do you know that the Complete University Guide 2023 ranks St Andrews #1 for Student Satisfaction in the UK?
-In addition, more than 89% of the final year students gave St Andrews top marks for an excellent learning experience, according to the National Student Survey 2022.
+Furthermore, do you know that the Complete University Guide 2024 ranks St Andrews #1 for Student Satisfaction in the UK?
+In addition, St Andrews students are the most positive about their education compared to other universities in the UK according to the National Student Survey 2024.

 What Makes St Andrews History Course for Undergraduates Unique?